Cornelius "Tenoo" Coleman: Style and influence

-Though New Orleans produced traditional drummers like Baby Dodds and Paul Barbarin, the city was also responsible for the R&B percussion practiced by such players as Cornelius “Tenoo” Coleman Charles and Charles "Hungry" Williams, two important drummers on the New Orleans scene.
+Though New Orleans produced traditional drummers like Baby Dodds and Paul Barbarin, the city was also responsible for the R&B percussion practiced by such players as Coleman and Williams, two important drummers on the New Orleans scene.

-Author Charles Suhor saw Coleman take on Ed Blackwell in a battle of the drummers at an American Jazz Quintet show in the mid- 1950s.
+Author Charles Suhor saw Coleman take on Ed Blackwell, in a battle of the drummers at an American Jazz Quintet show in the mid-1950s.
 He said Blackwell, "swung lightly through complex polyrhythmic lines, a brilliant colorist and phrase maker with swift wit embedded in daringly sculpted solos.
-Coleman was the slasher, juxtaposing thickly accented snare and tom rhythms with familiar Afro-Cuban beats of the day all of it bristling with pre-funk energy that contrasted with Blackwell’s Max Roach/ Shelly Manne-style of improvisation."
+Coleman was the slasher, juxtaposing thickly accented snare and tom rhythms with familiar Afro-Cuban beats of the day all of it bristling with pre-funk energy that contrasted with Blackwell’s Max Roach/Shelly Manne-style of improvisation."
 Suhor remembered the crowd responding more vigorously to Coleman, though his own tastes favored Blackwell.
-In August 1966 Fats Domino and his band played the Village Gate in New York City with Art Blakey and The Jazz Messengers.
-Blakey admired and befriended Tenoo.
+In August 1966, Fats Domino and his band played the Village Gate in New York City with Art Blakey and The Jazz Messengers.
+Blakey admired and befriended Coleman.

 When Domino's band was on tour, other musicians stood in the wings to watch Coleman play.
-Drummers such as Elvin Jones came by to watch Tenoo play.
+Drummers such as Elvin Jones came by to watch him play.
 "Everybody paid attention to Tenoo," said Bill Doggett.
 "He had that funny kind of rhythm that later became the style, that double stuff on the bass drum.
 The way he played his snare was, in what we call the vernacular now, a real funky beat."
 Author Rick Coleman stated, "A funky beat meant a drummer who improvised extra beats, not just for show, but to force people to dancer even harder, creating more positive sweat.
 New Orleans was the home of funky rhythms, dating back to Congo Square and Second Line parades, but notably played by drummers like Tenoo, his pupil Charles "Hungry" Williams, Joseph "Smokey" Johnson, and Joseph "Zigaboo" Modeliste of The Meters."

-Later Years
+Later years

-In the early 1970s Coleman played in Clarence "Frogman" Henry's band at the 500 Club on Bourbon Street, along with Domino band alumni sax man Clarence Ford and bass player Lawrence Guyton.
-In early 1973, after a show with Dave Bartholomew's band at the Fountainbleau Hotel, Tenoo suffered a stroke and died at age 44.
+In the early 1970s, Coleman played in Clarence "Frogman" Henry's band at the 500 Club on Bourbon Street, along with Domino band alumni sax man Clarence Ford and bass player Lawrence Guyton.
+In early 1973, after a show with Dave Bartholomew's band at the Fountainbleau Hotel, Coleman suffered a stroke and died at the age of 44.